 Los Angeles native Norm Roybark opened the first Norms restaurant in 1949, expanding to the now-famous La Cienega location in 1957.
 His restaurant chain grew to become a regional icon, with eighteen locations across Southern California, all flying the space-age, motorist-oriented Googie flag to some degree.
 Be sure to check out “After 70 Years, the Norms Chain of Iconic Googie Diners Looks to the Future” in Los Angeles Magazine.

-Designed by Louis Armet and Eldon Davis, Norms La Cienega is the oldest location still in operation.
-In his assessment of the building, architect James Black summed up the building's exuberance:
+Designed by influential modern architects Louis Armet and Eldon Davis and completed in 1957, Norms La Cienega is an exuberant example of the California coffee shop type and an expressive Googie masterwork.
+In his assessment of the building, architect James Black summed up the building’s exuberance:

 “Everything that isn’t zigging can safely be assumed to be zagging.”

 When asked about the enduring appeal of Armet & Davis designs, Davis demurred, “We would have liked to have made them more aesthetic, but we were just designing them to sell hamburgers.”

 For nearly seventy years, Norms La Cienega Coffee Shop has been the dynamic flagship location of the Norms restaurant chain and an icon of Mid-Century Modernism.
 Its car-friendly design and bold Googie architecture represent a period of growth and optimism in Los Angeles history.